This Is How The U.S. Market Might Crash

 We need something that tips us into selling territory far enough.
 Far enough to overcome the vested interest of market participants to keep the party going (this, by the way, was one of the typical pre-crash characteristics that John Kenneth Galbraith identified in his book The Great Crash, 1929.
 Far enough to overcome the price thresholds above which armies of automated algorithms (and also human traders) simply buy on the dip.
 Like in a chemical reaction, there is an activation energy threshold to overcome to get it going, and, again like in a chemical reaction, you need a catalyst.
 What could be that catalyst?

 First, we could have a cataclysmic event.
-For sure, it would have to be something very traumatic -- 9/11 was on obvious example (the Dow was down approx. 14% for the week after the market reopened).
-If it happens, it may well be something that we did not expect at all -- if we had expected it, we would have been prepared for it psychologically, practically (hedging), etc. I recently got reminded of this when the Qatar crisis started to unfold and I contemplated the remote possibility of a war involving Saudi Arabia (I am not saying this is likely).
+For sure, it would have to be something very traumatic - 9/11 was on obvious example (the Dow was down approx. 14% for the week after the market reopened).
+If it happens, it may well be something that we did not expect at all - if we had expected it, we would have been prepared for it psychologically, practically (hedging), etc. I recently got reminded of this when the Qatar crisis started to unfold, and I contemplated the remote possibility of a war involving Saudi Arabia (I am not saying this is likely).

 Second, and I think more likely (we should of course hope this will be the trigger rather than the first option), we could see a stark sell-off in some remote-seeming corner of the world of financial assets.
 A remote corner, but one that is sufficiently connected to the overall network of financial assets that it has the potential to spread its "sell virus" via contagion.
 This, of course, was the example of the crisis of 2008, which started with seemingly localized blow-ups like that of two internal Bear Stearns MBS hedge funds in June 2007.
 As Galbraith put it, in an eerily prescient article in January 1987: "For the loss will come.
 The market at this stage is inherently unstable.
-At some point, something-no one can ever know when or quite what-will trigger a decision by some to get out."
+At some point, something - no one can ever know when or quite what - will trigger a decision by some to get out."

 Or, do we need such a hard, human-rationalize-able trigger after all?
 Remember the flash crash of May-10 (Dow down 9% at its worst)?
 Remember the weird price action in tech stocks that Friday a few weeks ago?
 I tend to think that kind of "catalyst" would not be enough, though, as it would not push us down far enough and/or fulfill the other two conditions for the crash to which we shall now turn our attention.